 Germantown has a strict “Leash Law”, and unleashed dogs are subject to impounding and their owners fined.
 Loose dogs that are a problem, especially if caught in any arena will cost exhibitor $100.00.

-The Germantown Charity Horse Show Association volunteers, officers and management assume no liability for any errors that might appear in this publication.
+The Germantown Charity Horse Show Association volunteers, officers and management assume no liability for any errors that might appear in this publication and of website.
 Great care has been taken to provide accuracy in this document and compliance to USEF rules and regulations.

 Hunter Jumper Prize Money(unless otherwise indicated)